olle/talk-query-response/README.md

 ### No book lovers out there?

 Let's rewind the scenario a bit.
-Let's say we've just published the Query, and no responses arrive at once.
+Let's say we've just published the query, but no responses arrive.
 What should we do?

 This is not a flaw in the design, but a specific part of the Query/Response pattern.
-It is always up to the _consumer of responses_ (the one that sent the Query to begin with), to decide how long it will continue to wait for, or read, responses.
-The pattern gives no guarantees at all.
+It is always up to the consumer of responses (the one that sent the query), to decide _how long_ it will continue to wait for, or read responses.
+The pattern does not force this or make any promises.

-There may be responses.
-There might be none, just a single one or a huge amount.
+There might be responses.
+There may be none, a single one or a huge amount.
 This is by design, and it forces us to think about important questions, early in development.
-Fallback values, proper defaults, circuit- breakers and how to deal with a flood of responses.
+Fallback values, proper defaults, circuit-breakers and how to deal with a flood of responses.

-_The most commonly asked question from developers new to the Query/Response pattern is: "But what if there's no response, I have to return something to the user?".
-Exactly, plan for that, this is something that should be considered early in design and development.
-There might very well be a Response, eventually, but how long is it then ok to have the user wait for a result?_
+_The most commonly asked question, by developers new to the Query/Response pattern, is: "But what if there are no responses, what do I show the user?".
+ Exactly!
+Plan for that.
+This is something that should be considered early in design and development.
+There might very well be a response, eventually, but how long do you let the user wait for a result?_

 ### Reprise, surprise